 Consumer Empowerment Conference Scholarship

 In a state as large as New York, a steady stream of smart, innovative work is coming from NYHealth grantees and non-grantees alike that is relevant to NYHealth’s priority areas of Building Healthy Communities and Empowering Health Care Consumers and its focus area on Veterans’ Health.
 These organizations should be elevating their work and informing key stakeholders at regional, statewide, and national conferences, meetings, and other convenings.
 Yet, because of a lack of resources, they are often unable to do so.
 To address this issue, NYHealth is awarding grants through its Sponsoring Conference Participation in Support of Healthy Communities, Consumer Empowerment, and Veterans’ Health Request for Proposals (RFP).
-Through this RFP, NYHealth sponsored low-resource organizations to attend and present at local, State, and national conferences related to these areas.
-In 2018, NYHealth awarded Legal Aid Society a grant to participate in this initiative as part of its efforts to empower health care consumers.
+Through this RFP, NYHealth is sponsoring low-resource organizations to attend and present at local, State, and national conferences related to these areas.
+In 2019, NYHealth awarded the National Center for Law and Economic Justice (NCLEJ) a grant to participate in this initiative as part of its efforts to empower health care consumers.